Our mission is to help people discover the wide world of wine beyond the “international” grape varieties that dominate the global wine market.

 Brandon Mitchener

-Born and raised in the United States, I have lived in Europe for more than 30 years.
-I studied in Germany, Switzerland and Austria, then later worked as a journalist for Dow Jones Newswires, The International Herald Tribune and The Wall Street Journal in New York City, Frankfurt am Main and Brussels for 15 years before making the switch to public relations, European public affairs and wine.
+Born and raised in the United States, I have lived in Europe for more than 35 years.
+I studied in Germany, Austria and Switzerland, then later worked as a journalist in Frankfurt am Main and Brussels for 15 years before making a career switch to public relations, European public affairs and wine.
+I still do some freelance writing.

-My wine business is a side activity.
-My “day job” is advising companies, business associations and the occasional NGO on European public relations, government relations strategies as well as association management.
+My wine business is a labor of love.
+My “day job” is advising companies, business associations and the occasional NGO on public relations, European government relations strategies, and association management.
 You can learn more about me on my LinkedIn page.
-You can learn more about the consulting services I offer on www.terremielicieli.eu.
+You can learn more about my consulting services on www.terremielicieli.eu.

 The name Terre Mieli Cieli (pronounced TER-reh MYEL-ly, CHEL-ly) comes from the Italian words for Earth, Honey and Sky.
 The earth--think terroir--and sky--think weather--represent two of the most important elements for a great wine.
 Honey represents the proverbial fruit of the land and what winemakers make of it.